Jacek Rostowski: Later career

 Rostowski was a member of Britain's Conservative Party.
 In the beginning of 2010, it was announced that two months prior he has become member of the Civic Platform party (PO).
 In the wake of the Parliamentary Elections of 2011, he became Member of Parliament, being elected from the list of Civic Platform Party (PO).

 In late 2015, Prime Minister Ewa Kopacz appointed Rostowski as her top political adviser.

+In January 2025, he became acting head of the Permanent Representation of the Republic of Poland to the Organisation for Economic Co-operation and Development.

 Vincent-Rostowski has published around 40 academic papers on European enlargement, monetary policy, currency policy and the transformation of post communist economies.
 He is the author of academic books including Macroeconomic Instability in Post-Communist Countries published by Oxford University Press.

 Political views

 Rostowski is a believer in free markets, as well as a fiscal conservative.
 On social matters, he previously opposed in-vitro fertilisation, abortion and same-sex civil unions.
 In the run-up to the 2019 European Parliament election, he stated that his opinions on such matters have changed.

-Rostowski supports Poland's joining the Euro, but in the wake of the European sovereign debt crisis, he advocates waiting until "the Euro has become safe to join".
+Rostowski supports Poland's joining the Eurozone, but in the wake of the European sovereign debt crisis, he advocates waiting until "the Euro has become safe to join".

-Personal life

-Rostowski has two children.
-He is fluent in Polish, English and French.